Dassault Falcon 2000

 The Dassault Falcon 2000 is a business jet produced by French Dassault Aviation, a member of its Falcon business jet line.
 Developed from the Falcon 900 trijet, the smaller twinjet has less range.

 Development

 The Falcon 900 fuselage was shortened by 7 ft to carry up to 10 passengers.
 The wing leading edge was modified and its inboard slats were removed.
+It was introduced in 1995 for $17.85 million, while the 2023 Falcon 2000LXS lists for $36 million.

-It was introduced in 1995 for $17.85 million, while the 2022 Falcon 2000LXS lists for $35.1 million.
+The Dassault Falcon 2000LXS variant will be produced in India by Dassault Reliance Aerospace Ltd (DRAL) as announced during the Paris Air Show.
+The first Indian Falcon 2000 is expected to make its first flight in 2028.
+The DRAL, a joint venture of Dassault Aviation and Reliance Infrastructure subsidiary, Reliance Aerostructure Limited (RAL), was established in 2017 at MIHAN at Nagpur airport, Maharashtra, India.
+The facility had supplied 100 major components for Falcon 2000 since supplying the first front section in 2019.